Goserelin Acetate

 • It should be kept in a cool, dry place where the temperature stays below 25°C. Do not store it or any other medicine in the bathroom or near a sink.
 Heat and dampness can destroy some medicines.

-• Keep it where young children cannot reach it.
+• Keep it our of reach of young children.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 • Do not leave it in the car on hot days.